luzvpascal/SMCfeatures/README.md

 ```
 ### Step 3 including observed data

-Our package can also be combined observed data, as below.
+Our package includes the option to additionally calibrate the model to observed data, as below.
 ```r
 library(SMCfeatures)
 upper <- c(0.5, 80, 5, 20) #upper bound on r K y0 sigma